The #1 Largest Crypto Term Glossary

 Over-Collateralization (OC) - Over-collateralization is the supply of collateral valued above the amount deemed enough to compensate for potential losses in the case of a default.

-OHM Fork - is a term used to describe the process of implementing upgrades to the OlympusDAO database.
+OHM Fork - a term used to describe the process of implementing upgrades to the OlympusDAO database.

 Open Source - is a type of belief among developers where sharing information freely and openly is a way to benefit everyone’s interests.